di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 ###############################
 From the book of Barg:
 Today the day of 42 in this paradise of a world of Odin we call Valheim, me and Morg gave the two greylings the names Berith and Dumbass.
-We think one is female but cannot really tell them apart, except from a sens of identity we can feel when moving up close to them.
-The naming caused some missunderstanding when me and Morg was trying to use different names, but an improvenet in our sens of identity sorted this problem just fine.
+We think one is female but cannot really tell them apart, except from a sense of identity we can feel when moving up close to them.
+The naming caused some misunderstanding when me and Morg was trying to use different names, but an improvement in our sense of identity sorted this problem just fine.
-Another improvement in the Greyling training is that we have trained them to not hast into a task wothout thinking it through.
+Another improvement in the Greyling training is that we have trained them to not hast into a task without thinking it through.
 We noted that this improved the quality of their work, even if it results in a slower progress.
 ###############################

-* Renaming is improved so the risk of players seing different names is limited.
+* Renaming is improved so the risk of players seeing different names is limited.
 * Task timeout is limiting the minimum time on a state (such as search, load item etc.) to 1s.
-This is creating a smoother more natrual behaviour of the slaves.
+This is creating a smoother more natural behavior of the slaves.
 * Minor adjustments to interact distance to make moving up to assignments/objects look better.